Kosta Manev

 Kosta Manev (Коста Манев; born 7 April 1993) is a Macedonian professional footballer who plays as a defender.

 Career

 Manev has played for Klubi-04, PK-35 Vantaa, Viikingit, Honka, Inter Turku and PS Kemi.

 After spending his entire senior career in Finland, Manev returned to Macedonia in summer 2018 and signed a one-year contract with FK Vardar.

 On 27 July 2019, he signed a one-year contract with Premier League of Bosnia and Herzegovina club FK Velež Mostar.
 Manev made his official debut for Velež on 10 August 2019, in a 0–0 away league draw against FK Sloboda Tuzla.
 He left Velež after his contract with the club expired in June 2020.

+After playing for Al-Khaldiya, he signed for FK Makedonija G.P. for the 2023–24 season.

 Personal life

 Originally from Radoviš, Manev moved to Finland in 2009.
 He has also acquired a Finnish citizenship.